Bowl Championship Series controversies: Overview

 A survey conducted in 2009 at the Quinnipiac University found that 63% of individuals interested in college football preferred a playoff system to the BCS, while only 26 percent supported the BCS as status quo.
 Arguments from critics typically centered on the validity of BCS national championship pairings and its designated National Champions.
 Many critics focused strictly on the BCS methodology itself, which employed subjective voting assessments, while others noted the ability for undefeated teams to finish seasons without an opportunity to play the national championship game.
 For example, in the last six seasons of Division I FBS football, there have been more undefeated non-BCS champions than undefeated BCS champions.
 Other criticisms involved discrepancies in the allocation of monetary resources from BCS games, as well as the determination of non-championship BCS game participants, which need not comply with the BCS rankings themselves.
 Critics note that other sports and divisions of college football complete seasons without disputed national champions which critics attribute to the use of the playoff format.

 Critics argued that increasing the number of teams would increase the validity of team comparisons in conferences, which do not compete with one another during the regular season; teams typically only play three or four non-conference games, as the result of pre-determined schedules.
-BCS proponents view the possibility of expanded competitive post-season opportunities as negative.
-The primary delivery of this objection is a slippery slope argument rhetorically known as bracket creep.
-Implementation of a playoff system, proponents object, would lead to other, more serious consequences, such as the diminished value of the regular season, diminished value of the bowl tradition, or damage to the collegiate academic calendar year.
-Critics, including Republican congressman Joe Barton, have been quick to respond to these red herrings, noting that teams from non-AQ conferences are already excluded from the national championship and their inclusion would only improve the meaningfulness of the regular season.
+BCS proponents viewed the possibility of expanded competitive post-season opportunities as negative.
+The primary delivery of this objection was a slippery slope argument rhetorically known as bracket creep.
+Implementation of a playoff system, proponents objected, would lead to other, more serious consequences, such as the diminished value of the regular season, diminished value of the bowl tradition, or damage to the collegiate academic calendar year.
+Critics, including Republican congressman Joe Barton, were quick to respond to these red herrings, noting that teams from non-AQ conferences are already excluded from the national championship and their inclusion would only improve the meaningfulness of the regular season.